 As a young boy James was known to all as the Duke of York.
 He was concealed from the Parliamentarians during the Civil War while studying at Oxford, one of the last remaining Royalist strongholds.
 When the city of Oxford was under siege James fled, disguised as a woman, to the safer shores of the Hague and then to France to be with his mother.
 There he became an able soldier fighting alongside the French and the Spanish armies.
 He also served as a naval leader in the Second and Third Anglo-Dutch Wars.

 James was appointed Lord High Admiral after the Restoration and he maintained close involvement with the military throughout his reign.
-He also became the namesake for a variety of locales in the New World: the region between the Delaware and Connecticut Rivers captured from the Dutch became known as “New York” inn honor of his title as Duke of York, Fort Orange was renamed Albany in honor of James’s Scottish title “Duke of Albany,” and he was appointed Governor of the Hudson Bay Company though he was never actively involved.
+He also became the namesake for a variety of locales in the New World: the region between the Delaware and Connecticut Rivers captured from the Dutch became known as “New York” in honor of his title as Duke of York, Fort Orange was renamed Albany in honor of James’s Scottish title “Duke of Albany,” and he was appointed Governor of the Hudson Bay Company though he was never actively involved in its operations.

 Nevertheless James was crowned as King James II on April 23, 1685 (Saint George’s Day) at Westminster Abbey.
 His magnificent coronation injunction was to do ‘All that art, Ornament and Expense could do to the making of the Spectacle Dazzling and Stupendous.’
 James’s early reign was marked by great celebration.
 Even Parliament, which sought to preserve the Restoration, was remarkably friendly and generous to the new Catholic king.
 In fact it became known as the “Loyal Parliament.”
 However, James had a somewhat alienating disposition about him.
 The Scots called him “dismal Jimmy” for his publicly stiff affect.
 One contemporary politician, the earl of Lauderdale, wrote that James has “all the weakness of his father without his strength”.
 In Bishop Gilbert Burnet’s History of My Own Time (1723) he writes, “He [James] had no true judgment, and was soon determined by those whom he trusted, but he was obstinate against all other advices.”